 '''

 package P is

 function F return Integer;

 end P;

 package body P is

 N: Integer := some_initial_value;

 function F return Integer is

 begin

 return N;

 end F;

 end P;

 with P;

 package Q is

 X: Integer := P.F;

 end:

 '''

 It is important that the body of P is elaborated before the specification of Q is elaborated because otherwise the call of F would return some unknown value for N. Elaborating the body of P ensures that N is correctly initialized to some_initial_value.
 But this initial value could itself invoke functions from other packages, and those functions might be referring to data that are initialized in the bodies of the packages containing the functions.
-So, we need to ensure not only that the body of P is elaborated before the specification of Q, but also that the bodies of all units on which P depends are likewise elaborated before the specification order simply constrained by the dependence relation between units, do not ensure this and Program_Error might be raised at runtime.
+So, we need to ensure not only that the body of P is elaborated before the specification of Q, but also that the bodies of all units on which P depends are likewise elaborated before the specification of Q is elaborated.
+But the above rules, with elaboration order simply constrained by the dependence relation between units, do not ensure this and Program_Error might be raised at run time.